jzhang-dev/lakeview/README.md

 - **Clear figures**.
 Lakeview inherits the familiar and intuitive visual style of [IGV](https://software.broadinstitute.org/software/igv/), with clear texts and symbols designed for publication and presentation.
 - **Programmable plotting**.
 Multiple files and genomic regions can be visualized automatically through a Pythonic interface inspired by [Seaborn](https://seaborn.pydata.org/) and [Pandas](https://pandas.pydata.org/).
+- **Support for remote data**.
+Genomic data are often stored in remote servers without display devices.
+With Lakeview, you can plot remotely and view the output figures locally.
+Lakeview works well with [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) to streamline this workflow.
 - **Transparency and reproduciblity**.
 Figures are transparently defined in the code, eliminating the need for manual annotation.
 - **Customizable layouts**.
 Lakeview supports many layouts implemented in [IGV](https://software.broadinstitute.org/software/igv/), while allowing the user to define custom rules for ordering, groupping, and coloring each segment.
 Advanced customization is possible via the [Matplotlib](https://matplotlib.org/) API.